devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 Let's clone our project into our workspace :

-- Bring up your `OpenShiftDev Spaces` in your browser
+- Bring up your `OpenShift DevSpaces` in your browser
 - If a popup appears asking you to wether you "Do you truste the authors ...", check **Trust the authors of all files ...** and click on **Yes, I trust the authors**
   {{< figure src="../images/vscode_trust.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}
 - Click on the the "Hamburger" menu in the top left, then **View > Command Palette**